 Scheduled Activities Hours Comments/Additional Information (briefly explain activities, including formative assessment opportunities) Lecture 30 Develop theoretical understanding of curriculum for EYFS, KS1 and KS2.
 Seminar 5 Review and critically discuss curriculum and delivery of Math, literacy and IT.
 Its importance within society and how educational landscapes have changed.
-Work based learning 70 Based in practice Guided Independent 90 Tasks based on theory to practice and practice to theory Study Tutorial 5 1:1 reflection and development of Maths, English and IT skills.
+Work based learning 70 Based in practice Guided Independent Study 90 Tasks based on theory to practice and practice to theory Tutorial 5 1:1 reflection and development of Maths, English and IT skills.
 Total 200 (NB: 1 credit = 10 hours of learning; 10 credits = 100 hours, etc.)

-Element Category Component Name Component Weighting Coursework Booklet - Produce a booklet that evaluates and reflects upon the complexities of mathematics within the curriculum, use practice observations to develop this.
+Element Category Component Name Component Weighting Coursework Booklet - Produce a booklet that evaluates and reflects upon the complexities of literacy and mathematics within the curriculum, use practice observations to develop this.
 Finally, discuss the promotion of government initiatives.
 (ALO1, 4) 100% Practical Viva - answering unseen questions about why it is important for primary age children to be able to read effectively.
 Also, explain strategies used for overcoming difficulties when tackling maths and linguistic concepts.
 (ALO2, 3) 100%

 Element Category Component Name Component Weighting Coursework Booklet - Include an evaluation of current government initiatives linked to maths and English in the EYFS and National Curriculum.
 Include reflections linked to developing children's speaking skills linked to expressing their ideas and feelings linked to experiences from Reception to Year 6, reflections linked to developing children's writing skills from Reception to Year 6, and reflections linked to developing children's understanding of the context of number and number value from Reception to Year 6.
-50% (ALO1, 4) Viva - explain to parents how to support children's reading skills and explain strategies parents can use to to overcome challenges their children are facing when tackling specific mathematical and linguistic concepts.
+50% Practical (ALO1, 4) Viva - answering unseen questions about why it is important for primary age children to be able to read effectively.
+Also, explain strategies used for overcoming difficulties when tackling maths and linguistic concepts.
 (ALO2, 3) 50% 100%

-To be completed when presented for Minor Change approval and/or annually updated Updated by: Jane Lloyd Approved by: Jessica Cowen Date: 29 th September 2023 Date: 4 th Oct 2023
+To be completed when presented for Minor Change approval and/or annually updated Updated by: Jane Lloyd Approved by: Jessica Cowen Date: 5 July 2024 Date: 9 September 2024